 To type the approximate symbol ≈ on a keyboard, you can use the Alt code; press and hold the Alt key and type 247 on the numeric keypad, then release the Alt key.
 On some laptops without a numeric keypad, you may use the Fn key + NumLk to enable a hidden numeric keypad on the regular keys.
 Remember, this only works on Windows.
 If you’re using a Mac, use Option+X.

-Is It Possible to Insert the Approximate Symbol on Excel for Mac?
+How to Insert the Approximate Symbol for Mac?

 Yes, it is possible to insert the approximate symbol in Excel on a Mac.
 You can use the keyboard shortcut Option+X to insert ≈ directly into your spreadsheet.
 This shortcut is straightforward and specific to Mac computers, making it convenient for Mac users.